clviegas/SevenFacesOfStress/README.md

 address = {New York, NY, USA}, url = {https://doi.org/10.1145/3281151.3281158},
 doi = {10.1145/3281151.3281158},
-abstract = {Long-exposure to stress is known to lead to physical and mental health problems.
-But how can we as individuals track and monitor our stress?
-Wearables which measure heart variability have been studied to detect stress.
-Such devices, however, need to be worn all day long and can be expensive.
-As an alternative, we propose the use of frontal face videos to distinguish between stressful and non-stressful activities.
-Affordable personal tracking of stress levels could be obtained by analyzing the video stream of inbuilt cameras in laptops.
-In this work, we present a preliminary analysis of 114 one-hour long videos.
-During the video, the subjects perform a typing exercise before and after being exposed to a stressor.
-We performed a binary classification using Random Forest (RF) to distinguish between stressful and non-stressful activities.
-As features, facial action units (AUs) extracted from each video frame were used.
-We obtained an average accuracy of over 97\% and 50\% for subject dependent and subject independent classification, respectively.}, booktitle = {Proceedings of the 20th International Conference on Multimodal Interaction: Adjunct}, articleno = {7}, numpages = {6},
+booktitle = {Proceedings of the 20th International Conference on Multimodal Interaction: Adjunct}, articleno = {7}, numpages = {6},